Maintenance, which is the Missouri word for alimony, is one of the great unknowns in Missouri family law.

 Often it comes down to which attorney can make the better argument, which is why you want a good lawyer who knows the law, preferably one who specializes in family law and knows the players involved.

 Maintenance is an Order from the Court that has one party pay the other party a monthly amount to cover their reasonable needs.
+Typically, the higher earning spouse may be required to pay alimony to the lower earning spouse, who is often considered the dependent spouse or the spouse seeking support.

 This is not to say that they will necessarily keep up the same standard of living, but reasonable food, shelter, and other normal living expenses are considered, as is the person’s ability to meet their own needs through employment.
+When determining maintenance, the requesting spouse must demonstrate a need for support, and the court considers the ability of the paying spouse to pay alimony.

 It is generally not used as a punishment (a general misconception) or to allow an otherwise healthy person from working to support themselves, but more of a way to “balance the scales” a little bit (but not necessarily make them equal).
+Courts may expect the spouse seeking support to make efforts to become self-supporting, but dependent spouses may still qualify for maintenance if they cannot meet their needs.

 There are two types of maintenance in Missouri: Modifiable and Non-Modifiable.